arjunsinghas0077-eng/toc-tac-tie/readme.md

-Tic Tac Toe
+Toc Tac Tie

-A simple and clean Tic Tac Toe game built using HTML, CSS, and JavaScript.
+A simple and clean Toc Tac Tie game built using HTML, CSS, and JavaScript.

 Features
 - 2-player gameplay